NFTSiblings/Siblings-Solidity-Styling-Guide/README.md

 }
 ```

-When declaring short functions with a single statement, it is permissible to do it on a single line.
+When declaring short functions with a single statement, it is permissible to do it on a single line and have a single space separating the curly brackets when there is a semicolon present.

 Permissible: